bxbrenden/gnucash-helper/README.md

-# GnuCash-Helper
+# gnucash-helper

-GnuCash-Helper is a small Flask app for entering and viewing GnuCash transactions and account balances from a web browser.
+gnucash-helper is a small Flask app for entering and viewing GnuCash transactions and account balances from a web browser.
 Once your GnuCash file is configured in the _real_ GnuCash, GnuCash Helper can be run as a standalone tool for simple budgeting.
 You can use [Syncthing](https://syncthing.net/) to ensure that your GnuCash file is synchronized from your server to your other devices.